akskskkdoene-lab/News/README.md

 ## ⚠️ Important Notes

-* This repository **does NOT store player inventories, personal data, or progression data**
+* This repository **does NOT store player inventories**
+* No personal data or player progression is stored
 * No sensitive or private player information is kept here

-* Only **server configuration, variables, and moderation-related data** are stored
+* Only **server configuration, variables, and moderation-related data** are included
 * Do **not** edit files unless you understand their purpose
 * Changes may affect live servers immediately
 * Unauthorized modifications may result in access restrictions

 ---